 - Promote the decision-maker’s leadership in choosing a solution that resulted in success

 - Provide the team using the tool with ammunition for budget renewal

-In the email where you send the pitch kit, you’ll want to be sure to mention the benefits in body copy and include a target publication date.
+In the email where you send the pitch kit, you’ll want to be sure to mention the benefits in the body copy and include a target publication date.
 This will help prevent the customer from putting off a reply.

 Tip: Ask who in the customer’s company will need to approve the customer story and assure the customer that you’ll route the story through all the necessary approvals before publishing.

 What to do if the customer is hesitant

 If a key customer is hesitating to participate, ask a few questions to find out why.
 It’s possible that you can adapt to solve the objection.
 Here’s how to address two common objections.